-Schedule A to this Circular sets forth five (5) proposals received from a shareholder, along with the responses of the Corporation.
-Following discussions with said shareholder, it was agreed that three (3) proposals (Proposal A-1, Proposal A-3 and Proposal A-5) would be withdrawn, leaving two (2) proposals (Proposal A-2 and Proposal A-4) subject to a vote at the Meeting.
+Schedule A to this Circular sets forth three (3) proposals received from a shareholder, along with the responses of the Corporation.
+Following discussions with said shareholder, it was agreed that one (1) proposal (Proposal A-2) would be withdrawn, leaving two (2) proposals (Proposal A-1 and Proposal A-3) subject to a vote at the Meeting.

-At the Meeting, the shareholders will be asked to vote FOR or AGAINST shareholder Proposal A-2 and shareholder Proposal A-4 set forth in Schedule A hereto.
+At the Meeting, the shareholders will be asked to vote FOR or AGAINST shareholder Proposal A-1 and shareholder Proposal A-3 set forth in Schedule A hereto.
 The Board recommends that the shareholders vote AGAINST the two (2) proposals, for the reasons set out in Schedule A.